 Earthquake in Guatemala

-More than 150 earthquakes and aftershocks have been reported within approximately 60 kilometers of Guatemala City, the capital of Guatemala, since the afternoon of 08 July.
+More than 150 earthquakes and aftershocks were reported within approximately 60 kilometers of Guatemala City, the capital of Guatemala, beginning on the afternoon of 8 July.

-The tremors, with magnitudes ranging from 3.0 to 5.7, triggered several landslides originating from the foothills of nearby volcanoes.
-These landslides affected highways and damaged infrastructure.
+The tremors, with magnitudes ranging from 3.0 to 5.7, triggered several landslides from the foothills of nearby volcanoes.
+These landslides affected highways and caused damage to infrastructure.

-A death toll of four people has been confirmed.
-A woman and her dog were found buried under debris.
-Volunteer firefighters reported that the body of a 13-year-old boy was recovered, and two men were killed when falling rocks struck their truck while traveling on a road.
+A death toll of four people was confirmed.
+Several fatalities were reported after people were trapped beneath debris and struck by falling rocks during the earthquakes and subsequent landslides.
 In the affected areas, homes were damaged or destroyed.
-As aftershocks continued through the night, many families slept outside in the streets, fearing further damage.
+As aftershocks continued through the night, many families slept outdoors in the streets for fear of further damage.

-Emergency teams have been dispatched to inspect buildings, hospitals, schools, and roads.
-So far, no major infrastructure damage has been identified, though assessments are ongoing.
+Emergency teams were dispatched to inspect buildings, hospitals, schools, and roads.
+No major infrastructure damage was identified, although assessments were ongoing.

-Guatemala lies at the intersection of several tectonic plates, placing it in a zone of heightened seismic vulnerability.
+Guatemala lay at the intersection of several tectonic plates, placing it in an area of heightened seismic vulnerability.

 Type of event